Back to main site

 • Article 20(2) of the ICCPR obliges states to prohibit by law “any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence.”

-• The Rabat Plan of Action was introduced in 2012 to provide recommendations on the prohibition of advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence.
+• The Rabat Plan of Action was introduced in 2012 to bring together conclusions and recommendations on regulating hate speech from several workshops by the UN Office of the High Commissioner for Human Rights (OHCHR).
+It provides recommendations on the prohibition of advocacy of national, racial, or religious hatred that constitutes incitement to discrimination, hostility, or violence.
 It outlines six factors that should be considered when determining whether a speaker intends and is capable of having the effect of inciting their audience to engage in violent or discriminatory action through the advocacy of discriminatory hatred.

 Rabat Plan of Action: Six-part threshold test for expressions considered as criminal offences